Baka Bai: Nagpur politics

 Baka Bai was the fourth and favourite wife of Raghoji II Bhonsle, the Maratha monarch of Nagpur Kingdom.
 She was present at the Battle of Argaon in 1803, in which the Marathas were defeated.

 After her husband's death on 22 March 1816, Baka Bai brought her step-son Parsoji II Bhonsle to the royal palace, who succeeded to the throne of the kingdom.

 Parsoji II was blind, lame and paralysed, thus soon after his accession he became totally deranged, and it became necessary to appoint a Regent.
 Baka Bai was selected to manage the Raja's person and the kingdom.
 She became very influential, owning Makardhokra, Amgaon, Dighori, and other villages.
 She held the status of dowager queen and formed a strong faction at the Nagpur royal court, including Dharmaji Bhonsle, Naroba Chitnis and Gujabdada-Gujar.
-However, the talented Appa Sahib assassinated Dharmaji Bhonsle, persuaded several members of Bakabai's faction to support him in his endavour of becoming regent, and acquired the regency.
+However, the talented Appa Sahib assassinated Dharmaji Bhonsle, persuaded several members of Bakabai's faction to support him in his endeavour of becoming regent, and acquired the regency.

 By January 1817, Appa Sahib established his authority in court and poisoned Parsoji II to eliminate any obstacles in his path to the throne.
 Appa Sahib immediately ascended the throne before any opposition by Baka Bai's faction.

 Appa Sahib was defeated at the Battle of Sitabuldi by the British and a treaty was signed on 9 January 1818, reducing Nagpur to tributary status.
 However, shortly after the treaty was concluded he renewed resistance, raising the local Gonds in rebellion, who burnt Makardhokra, Amgaon, Dighori, and other villages belonging to Baka Bai.

 Appa Sahib was arrested and deposed, and sent to Allahabad under a strong escort.
 Meanwhile, Baka Bai and the other widows of Raghoji II Bhonsle were persudaded by the British Resident minister, Richard Jenkins, to adopt Bajiba, a maternal grandson of Raghoji II Bhonsle.
 Bajiba was crowned as Raghuji III Bhonsle.
 Baka Bai was at the head of the regency for the raja's minority, but only had charge of the palace affairs and the young king.
 The administration was carried out by Richard Jenkins, the British Resident minister at Nagpur.

 When Raghuji III died in 1853 without a male heir, the Kingdom of Nagpur was about to be annexed by the Doctrine of Lapse policy devised by Lord Dalhousie.
 Baka Bai tried all peaceful measures to resist the unjust policy, but eventually agreed to receive a pension along with the other Bhonsle family members.
 She received the largest share of the pension, Rs.
 1,20,000.
 However, despite her protests, the Nagpur treasury was thoroughly looted by the British after the annexation of the kingdom.